Hip Replacement Surgery

 You should be able to drive again after approximately 6 weeks, but check with your doctor first.
 It is important that you do not drive if you are in any sort of pain and taking medication that causes drowsiness.
 It is advisable not to get in and out of a car for the first 3 weeks after your operation as the action itself puts a lot of strain on your hip, so only do so if it is essential.

-Bear in mind that even after you have recovered from your hip replacement surgery, for anywhere from 6 – 12 months you should avoid pivoting or twisting on the affected leg.
+Bear in mind that even after you have recovered from your private hip replacement surgery, for anywhere from 6 – 12 months you should avoid pivoting or twisting on the affected leg.
 You should not cross the leg past the midline of the body or turn it inward.
 You should also not bend at the hip past 90 degrees; this includes both bending forward at the waist and squatting.

 We perform many different surgeries on patient’s hips, including hip resurfacing, total hip replacements, minimally invasive hip replacements, partial hip replacements and revision of existing hip replacements.
 At One Healthcare we can book you in to see a specialist Orthopaedic knee surgeon for an initial consultation, usually within 48 hours.
-Knee replacement surgery is available at One Ashford Hospital in Kent.

 You can use your private medical insurance or pay for your Hip Replacement Surgery treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.